Famine conditions spread to more towns in Sudan’s Darfur, experts warn

 The IPC alert is not a formal famine classification, but it highlights alarming levels of hunger based on the latest data.

-In Um Baru, the rate of acutely malnourished children aged under five was nearly double the famine threshold with 53 percent affected, the report said.
+In Um Baru, the rate of acutely malnourished children aged under five was nearly double the famine threshold, with 53 percent affected, the report said.

 Nearly a third of children in Kernoi suffered from acute malnutrition, it added.